Sitejabber

-Sitejabber is an AI-enabled platform that allows businesses and buyers to interact through online reviews.
+Sitejabber is a platform that allows businesses and buyers to interact through online reviews.
 Sitejabber was founded in 2007 in San Francisco, California and has been described as "the Yelp for websites and online businesses".

 Sitejabber rebranded the reputation management platform part of its service in 2023, under the name Jabio.

 History

 According to the Sitejabber blog, the service was started in 2007 by Jeremy Gin, Rodney Gin and Michael Lai in an effort to reduce online fraud and improve online transparency.
 Sitejabber was originally developed with a grant from the National Science Foundation.

 In 2010, Sitejabber partnered with LegitScript to identify fraudulent prescription drug websites and help users avoid them.
 Sitejabber also formed a similar partnership with Health On Net (HON) to help identify trustworthy health and medical websites.

 Sitejabber released an official Google Chrome extension in 2015.

+In 2024, the Federal Trade Commission (FTC) alleged that Sitejabber misrepresented initial shopping experience feedback as reviews of actual products or services, and issued an order prohibiting the company from doing so in the future.

-Sitejabber’s services have been covered in publications such The New York Times, ^{} MarketWatch, MSN Money,The Atlantic, Wall Street Journal and The Chicago Tribune.
+Sitejabber’s services have been covered in publications such The New York Times,^{} MarketWatch, MSN Money, The Atlantic, Wall Street Journal, and The Chicago Tribune.

 Sitejabber is a certified Google Reviews partner.